CITIES-Dashboard/citiesdashboard.com/readme.md

 The CITIES Dashboard offers interactive data visualizations on various aspects of living at NYU Abu Dhabi.
 Its prominent features include:

 ![homepage](/documentation/home-page.png)
-*The Home page of the dashboard where all data sets / projects are displayed*
+*The Home page of the dashboard where all datasets / projects are displayed*

 ![project-page](/documentation/project-page.png)
-*The project page showing the general description of the data set, dataset metadata (such as owner and last update date)...*
+*The project page showing the general description of the dataset, dataset metadata (such as owner and last update date)...*

 ![project-page-3](/documentation/project-page-3.png)
 *...raw dataset download and version control...*